Quebec Route 338

 Route 338 is a provincial highway located in the Montérégie region of Quebec west of Montreal.
-The highway runs from the Ontario Border near Rivière-Beaudette as a continuation of Stormont, Dundas and Glengarry County Road 2 and ends at Vaudreuil-Dorion at the junction of Autoroute 20 which the 338 acts as an alternate and service route parallel to A-20 although through several villages along the Saint Lawrence River.
+The highway runs from the Ontario Border near Rivière-Beaudette as a continuation of Stormont, Dundas and Glengarry County Road 2 and ends in Vaudreuil-Dorion at the junction of Autoroute 20.
+The 338 acts as an alternate and service route parallel to A-20 although through several villages along the Saint Lawrence River.
 Before the 1970s, this road was named "Route 2", as part of an interprovincial Route 2 that stretched from Windsor, Ontario to Halifax, Nova Scotia.